INTEGRATION TESTING

 3. Sandwich approach

-Big bang approach is an integration testing procedure in which all components or modules are integrated together at once and then tested as unit.
+Big bang approach is an procedure in which all components or modules are integrated together at once and then tested as unit.
 This combined set of components in the unit are not completed, the integration process will not execute.

 Advantages: